 "The recovery will be longer, too." says Hubbard.
-"With Hurricane Irma, people went a week or two without electricity, but in the current environment I see the potential for people to be without power for four to six weeks because fewer resources may be available in areas where positive COVID-19 numbers are high and physical distancing a challenge."
+"With Hurricane Irma, people went a week or two without electricity, but in the current environment I "Historically, funds for pre-disaster mitigation - like see the potential for people to be without power for elevating a house out of a floodplain or building a four to six weeks because fewer resources may be flood wall - is the type of thing that gets cut when available in areas where positive COVID-19 numbers we have budget constraints," says Hubbard. are high and physical distancing a challenge."